zendesk/maxwell/docs/docs/config.md

 --port PORT                     | mysql port --producer stdout,kafka         | where shall we send these rows, sir?
 --kafka.bootstrap.servers       | list of kafka nodes, listed as HOST:PORT[,HOST:PORT]
+--kafka.maxwell.topic           | provide a topic for maxwell to write to.
+Default will be "maxwell".
 ### Configuration file options

 If maxwell finds the file "config.properties" in $PWD it will use it.